aiiaiiiyo/aiiaiiiyo.github.io/_posts/2025-01-13-depth-of-field.md

   DOFUpdateRate,
   true);
 ```
+{: file="Character.cpp" }

 - `DOFUpdateTimerHandle`: This timer handle manages the `DepthOfFieldUpdate` function, ensuring it's called repeatedly at the specified interval.
+- `this`: Object to call the timer function on.
+- `DepthOfFieldUpdate`: Method to call when timer fires, defined with the scope.
 - `DOFUpdateRate`: This is the interval at which the function is called.
 In this case, it's set to `0.2` seconds.
+- `true`: Keep firing at `DOFUpdateRate` intervals, false to fire only once.

 ### DepthOfFieldUpdate function
 We need to cast a LineTrace from the camera position into the distance in a straight line and then set the distance as the Focal Distance on the camera.